MOUmeiqi/PhD-Resources/README.md

 This repository (repo) contains the source code and some experimental results acquired during research of the thesis titled "Absolute Electrical Impedance Tomography and Spectroscopy - An Orthogonal Chirp Division Multiplexed (OCDM) Approach"
 This thesis was authored by: Ezra Luke America and presented to the University of Cape Town for fulfilment of a Doctorate of Philosophy in Electrical Engineering.

-The repo contains four folders:
+The repo separated into four streams:
 1) Codes
 2) Misc.
 Experimental Results
 3) Schematics